microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 1. `cd /tmp`
 1. `mkdir build`
 1. `cd build`
-1. `cmake -DOpenCV_DIR=/eyesom/build/install/lib64/cmake/opencv4 -DmxIf_DIR=/eyesom/mxif/install/share/mxIf -DCMAKE_PREFIX_PATH=/onnxruntime/install/lib64 ..`
+1. `cmake -DOpenCV_DIR=/eyesom/build/install/lib64/cmake/opencv4 -DmxIf_DIR=/eyesom/mxif/install/share/mxIf -DCMAKE_PREFIX_PATH=/onnxruntime/install/lib64 -DCMAKE_BUILD_TYPE=Debug ..`
-1. `make -j4`
+1. `make -j4` (if this takes forever to complete, try just `make` instead).

 Let's test now by running `./inference --label=/tmp/labels.txt --model=/tmp/model.blob --parser=unet-seg`

-It will start printing log messages to the screen, and if you check the RTSP stream via VLC or some other media streaming application, you should be able to see something.
+It will start printing log messages to the screen, and if you check the RTSP stream via VLC (or some other media streaming application) at "rtsp://<ip-address>:8554/result" streaming application, you should be able to see something.

 You should now have successfully brought a brand new model from scratch all the way to the Azure Percept DK!
 Let's package the whole thing up so that you can deploy your custom azureeyemodule to the device from a container registry, and deploy your custom model from an Azure blob store.